qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - TCP sticky packet.
 Nagle's algorithm delays packet sending.
 It will increase latency.
 Can be fixed by enabling `TCP_NODELAY`.
 [See also](https://brooker.co.za/blog/2024/05/09/nagle.html)
 - If you put your backend behind Nginx, you need to configure connection reuse, otherwise under high concurrency, connection between nginx and backend may fail, due to not having enough internal ports.
 - Nginx `proxy_buffering` delays SSE.
+- If the backend behind Nginx initiates closing the TCP connection, Nginx passive health check treat it as backend failure and temporarly stop reverse proxying.
+[See also](https://nginx.org/en/docs/http/ngx_http_upstream_module.html)
 - The HTTP protocol does not explicitly forbit GET and DELETE requests to have body.
 Some places do use body in GET and DELETE requests.
 But many libraries and HTTP servers does not support them.
 - One IP can host multiple websites, distinguished by domain name.
 The HTTP header `Host` and SNI in TLS handshake carries domain name, which are important.
 Some websites cannot be accessed via IP address.
 - CORS (cross-origin resource sharing).
 For requests to another website (origin), the browser will prevent JS from getting response, unless the server's response contains header `Access-Control-Allow-Origin` and it matches client website.
 This requires configuring the backend.
 If you want to pass cookie to another website it involves more configuration.